Grammage: United States

 Sheets 17 by 22 in can be cut into four 8+1/2 by 11 in sheets, a standard for business stationery known conventionally as letter sized paper.
 So, the 17 by 22 in ream became commonly used.
 The 25 by 38 in book-paper ream developed because such a size can easily be cut into sixteen 6 by 9 in book sized sheets without significant waste (nominally 6+1/4 by 9+1/2 in before trimming and binding).

 Early newsprint presses printed sheets 2 by 3 ft in size, and so the ream dimensions for newsprint became 24 by 36 in, with 500 sheets to a ream.
 Newsprint was made from ground wood pulp, and ground wood hanging paper (wallpaper) was made on newsprint machines.
 Newsprint was used as wrapping paper, and the first paper bags were made from newsprint.
 The newsprint ream standard also became the standard for packaging papers, even though in packaging papers kraft pulp, rather than ground wood, was used for greater strength.

 Paper weight is sometimes stated using the "#" symbol.
-For example, "20#" means "20 pounds per basis ream of 500 sheets".
-When the density of a ream of paper is given in pounds, it is often accompanied by its "M weight".
+For example, "20#" means "20 pounds per basis ream of that kind of paper".
+When the density of a ream of paper is given in pounds, it is often accompanied by its "M weight" (M is 1000 in Roman numerals).
 The M weight is the weight (in pounds) of 1000 cut sheets.
 Paper suppliers will often charge by M weight, since it is always consistent within a specific paper size, and because it allows a simple weight calculation for shipping charges.

 For example, a 500-sheet ream of 20# 8+1/2 by 11 in copy paper may be specified "10 M".
 1000 cut sheets (or two reams) will weigh 10 lb, half of the four reams of cut paper resulting from the 20# basis ream of 17 by 22 in paper.